 SUMMARY: Conditions that may pose a Moderate or greater health risk are summarized in Table 1.
-Table 2 provides population based risk estimates for identified OEH conditions at Camp Black Horse.
-As indicated in the detailed sections that follow Table 2. controls established to reduce health risk were factored into this assessment.
-In some cases, e.g. ambient air, specific controls are noted, but not routinely available/feasible.
+Table 2 provides population based risk estimates for identified OEH conditions at FOB Lashkar Gar and vicinity.
+As indicated in the detailed sections that follow Table 2, controls established to reduce health risk were factored into this assessment.
+In some cases, e.g., ambient air, specific controls are noted, but not routinely available/feasible.